leomichalski/doc-extraction/README.md

 docker pull leommiranda/doc-extraction
 ```

-# How to run the example Jupyter Notebook
+# How to run the sample Jupyter Notebooks

 1. Open a terminal and clone the reopository.
 ```